 GE Foundation Courses (sample text that will explain the form and process)

 Courses that are accepted into the General Education (GE) Foundations are expected to provide introductory or foundational coverage of the subject of that category.
 Additionally, each course must meet a set of Expected Learning Outcomes (ELO).
-Courses may be accepted into more than one Foundation, but ELOs for each Theme must be met.
+Courses may be accepted into more than one Foundation, but ELOs for each Foundation must be met.

 This form contains expandable sections outlining the ELOs of each Foundation category.
 Please enter text in the boxes to describe how your class will meet the ELOs of the Foundation(s) to which it applies.
-Because this document will be used in the course review and approval process, you should use language that is clear and concise and that colleagues outside of your discipline will be able to follow be as specific as possible, listing concrete activities, specific theories, names of scholars, titles of textbooks etc. Your answers will be evaluated in conjunction with the syllabus submitted for the course.
+Because this document will be used in the course review and approval process, you should use language that is clear and concise and that colleagues outside of your discipline will be able to follow.
+Furthermore, be as specific as possible, listing concrete activities, specific theories, names of scholars, titles of textbooks etc. Your answers will be evaluated in conjunction with the syllabus submitted for the course.

 GE Rationale: Foundations: Race, Ethnicity, and Gender Diversity (3 credits)